There was an error with your log in

 • What you get on this adventure:

-• 2 nights of hotel accommodation pre- and post climb in Seattle and/or Sedro Woolley
+• Hotel accommodations pre- and post climb in Seattle and/or Sedro-Woolley (double occupancy)

-• Team gear (four-season tents, ropes, snow anchors, and team medical kit)
+• Team gear including four-season tents (double occupancy), ropes, snow anchors, and team medical kit

 What’s not included:

-• Mount Baker via the Easton Glacier Route is a moderate glacier climb that entails moderately steep terrain and crevasse crossings; depending on the season, some sections can require exposed climbing moves.
-Summit day typically involves ~5-7 hours of continuous effort.
+Climbing Mount Baker via the Easton Glacier Route is a moderate glacier climb that entails moderately steep terrain and crevasse crossings.
+Depending on the season, some sections can require exposed climbing moves.
+Summit day typically involves 5-7 hours of continuous effort.

 • No prior mountaineering experience is required, but it is always welcome.
 Participants must be in good physical condition.
 Some previous hiking experience is required and previous backpacking experience is always helpful.
-Mount Baker via the Easton Glacier Route is a moderate glacier climb that entails moderately steep terrain and crevasse crossings.
+This instructional course and the climb of Mount Baker via the Easton Glacier Route is a moderate glacier climb that entails moderately steep terrain and crevasse crossings.
 Above all, your instructor’s number one priority is your safety.
-As long as you check all the boxes above and listen to the given instructions, you’ll succeed in completing your climb.
+As long as you check all the boxes above and listen to the given instructions, there is a really high chance of completing your climb.

 • Group camping equipment will be provided by your guiding service.
 Here’s a list of the equipment we suggest you bring: